wrex/rexs.tips/content/guitar/2020-03-17-note-locations.md

 <a name="TDG004">&nbsp;</a>
 {{< admonition type="success" title="TDG004 • Notes on E string" details=true >}}
 Work through the cycle of fourths, finding and playing each note on the sixth string.
 For the note E, you can either play the open string or at the 12th fret.
-First play B, then E, then A, etc.
+First play B, then E, then A, *etc.*

 First practice this rubato (out of time &mdash; don't worry about a metronome).
 Just take your time and try to ensure you are playing the correct note each time.

-When you are comfortable with that, set your metronome to 60 BPM, and practice finding the notes of the cycle *in time* by playing half notes (two clicks per note).
+When you are comfortable with that, set your metronome to 60 BPM and practice finding the notes of the cycle *in time* by playing half notes (two clicks per note).

 Pass criteria: You can play the entire 12 note cycle of fourths in time on the E string without making any mistakes.